vketteni/gemini-cli-adapter/CONTRIBUTING.md

-# Contributing to GEMINI CLI Adapter
+# Contributing to OPEN CLI

-Thank you for your interest in contributing to GEMINI CLI Adapter!
+Thank you for your interest in contributing to OPEN CLI!
 This document provides guidelines and information for contributors.

 ## 🌟 Ways to Contribute